emmajanedrews/base-template/_posts/2018-01-16-what-are-aged-reos-and-why-are-they-great-for-flippers.md

 You are going to make a solid offer that they can’t refuse.
 It’s going to be a realistic offer, but it’s also going to be aggressive.
 There is going to be a quick close with no contingencies, as in no inspections.
 You’d better know what you’re doing when it comes to figuring out what the repair costs will be.

 When you work with me, I’ll discuss the offer with you. **Do not call me if you do not have your proof of funds ready to send over right away.** I’ll help you figure out if it’s worth moving forward with the offer, and then we’ll pull the trigger.
-Again, I hope you know what you are doing when it comes to repairs, because you are going to own this property.&nbsp;
+Again, I hope you know what you are doing when it comes to repairs because you are going to own this property.&nbsp;

 So, how do you find aged REOs?&nbsp;